Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 var imageSourceModule = require("image-source");
 var fileSystemModule = require("file-system");
 ```
-We need the first one to reflect the changes that happen in the view model in the UI.
-The second we need for the collection where we are going to store the image objects.
-The other two we need to load the image files that we have just added to the project.
+You need the first one to reflect the changes that happen in the view model in the UI.
+The second is needed for the collection where the image objects will be stored.
+The other two are needed to load the image files that you have just added to the project.
 * **b.** Create an `ObservableArray()` and add the images there using the push method:
 ```
 var array = new observableArrayModule.ObservableArray();